AkshajSinghal/CS50-Project-Ideas/README.md

 - [Python](https://cs50.harvard.edu/python/)

-More languages and tracks may be added in the future.
+More languages and tracks will be added in the future.

 ---